kybek/disconnect/README.md

 - Rewind: When it is your turn, you can rewind all of the actions after your last turn and your last turn.

 # Assets
-Grass tile is from https://opengameart.org/content/map-tile by Ivan Voirol

 Background is from https://opengameart.org/content/tile by Jordan Irwin

 Checker piece is from https://opengameart.org/content/checkers by Andi Peredri